 Infrastructure and construction details of Oklahoma City Streetcar project

-The project includes the installation of 4.9mi of rail track from Bricktown to midtown, across the central business district.
-Overhead wires will be deployed on the streetcar line to supply power.
+The project includes the installation of 7.8km of rail track from Bricktown to midtown, across the central business district.
+Overhead wires installed on the streetcar line supply power.

-The service will include 22 stops and run on five streetcars.
-Each OKC Streetcar stop will be ADA-accessible with signs, arrival information, covered shelters and a ticket vending machine.
-The project also includes a storage and maintenance facility.
+There are 22 stops running on five streetcars.
+Each OKC Streetcar stop is ADA-accessible with signs, arrival information, covered shelters and a ticket vending machine.
+The project also includes a storage and maintenance facility at SW 7th Street and Hudson Avenue.

 Rolling stock for Oklahoma City streetcar

-The streetcar vehicles will be 66ft-long and 8ft-wide, with a 70% low-floor area offering 100% curb-level boarding for passengers.
+The streetcar vehicles are 66ft-long and 8ft-wide, with a 70% low-floor area offering 100% kerb-level boarding for passengers.

 Embark launched the streetcar in three colours, including Bermuda Green, Clear Sky Blue and Redbud.
 The three colour palettes were unveiled with a tonal colour palette painted on the six streetcars.

-A joint venture of Herzog-Stacey and Witbeck has been awarded the contract to construct the rail line.
+A joint venture of Herzog-Stacey and Witbeck was awarded the contract to construct the rail line.

 ADG, Jacobs Engineering, AECOM and SOJ served as consultants on the project.